karsan377/Power-Outage-Economic-Analysis/README.md

   frameborder="0"
 ></iframe>

-The plot confirms the dependency, showing that the percentage of missing `RES.PRICE` data increases sharply in the later years of the dataset (post-2-15).
+The plot confirms the dependency, showing that the percentage of missing `RES.PRICE` data increases sharply in the later years of the dataset (post 2015).

 ---